Inspecting a pharmacovigilance system master file on a laptop with a magnifying glass.

 A great system is only effective if your team knows how to use it.
 That’s why your PSMF must detail the training programs for all personnel involved in pharmacovigilance activities.
 This section should outline your training curriculum, frequency, and how you document it to ensure everyone is skilled and current on the latest regulations and internal procedures.
 It’s also where you describe your overarching quality management system, including procedures for audits, inspections, and corrective actions.
 This demonstrates to regulators that you’re committed to maintaining high standards through continuous improvement and staff competency.

-Managing Your Safety Database
+Explaining Your Safety Database and Data Sources

 Data is everything, and your PSMF needs to reflect that.
 This section must describe the computerized systems and databases you use to collect, process, and store pharmacovigilance data.
 You’ll need to explain the technical aspects in a clear way, covering details like the software used, data validation processes, and the security measures in place to protect sensitive information.
 The goal is to assure regulators that your data is accurate, reliable, and securely managed.
 This transparency builds confidence that your safety reporting is based on a solid and well-maintained technical foundation.

-Key Annexes and Supporting Documents
+Assembling Your Annexes and Supporting Documents

 The main body of the PSMF provides the overview, but the annexes are where you provide the proof.
 These appendices contain the specific, detailed information that supports the summaries in the core document.
 Common annexes include a list of all medicinal products covered by the PSMF, a log of all audits and inspections, and a record of any changes made to the PSMF itself (the change logbook).
 These supporting documents are vital for providing a complete and auditable record, allowing inspectors to easily find the evidence they need to verify your compliance.